indutny/blog/posts/a.deoptimize-me-not.md

 add rax, rbx
 ```

-So in such weird case, where the argument of mul is not a small integer this
+So in such uncommon case, where the argument of mul is not a small integer this
 code should somehow "deoptimize" from assembly code to the stack machine and
 continue execution in the interpreted version.
 Here is the position in
 optimized code, where it will stop: